mwang-lifesize/rnnoise-wasm/README.md

 This repository contains the necessary utilities to build the library using a Docker build environment with Emscripten.

 ## Build
+in the repo dir, do ( to pull the rnnoise) git submodule update --init --recursive

 ### Prerequisites